| Preoiling—The Ultimate Engine "TLC" Oil is life's blood for an engine. Fuel may be the food that

 as is needed - pistons and rings have extended life with little

+wear.
 Cam lobes and lifters endure high loads even during start.

 Without lubrication, both lobes and lifters gall badly (a la